Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/basemapgallery/README.md

     }
 }
 ```
-then create the UI using with the `BasemapGallery` using those items like this
+then create the UI with the `BasemapGallery` using those items like this
 ```kotlin
 Column {
         MapView(